 Marcus: It's- It's a GIANT HAM!
 THEY'RE SINKING CITIES WITH A GIANT HAM!!!

-- In God Of War, even the rocks are Large Hams!
+- In God of War Series, even the rocks are Large Hams!
 Kratos spends most of the time killing everything, but when he speaks...

 - The titans deserve special mention.
 Near the beginning of the second game:

 - Inazuma Eleven is a kids' game about soccer.
 The first game can get a little over-the-top for a middle school soccer tournament, But then we get to the second game.
 It's an Alien Invasion.
 With soccer.
 Suffice it to say, the overall tone of the series can be summed up as "Tengen Toppa Gurren Lagann meets soccer".

 - Fallout: New Vegas gives us the Old World Blues DLC set in BIIG MOUNTAIIIN!, where everybody talks like a hammy actor from a 1950's B movie.
 You can even indulge in some scenery-chewing hammery by channeling your inner Mad Scientist.